-5. Self-help skills and independence Whole school approaches The universal offer to all children and YP Classrooms all have curriculum linked 'working walls' Additional, targeted support and provision Prefect duties for year 6 pupils Specialist, individualised support and provision Intimate care plans following which are regularly updated allowing children to foster independence in their learning The school has a set of 'values' which are threaded through all areas of the school these values are Aspiration, self-belief, passion, integrity, resilience and excellence.
-Children are taught the meaning of each of these values and how they can help us achieve our potential Independent work opportunities including self-challenge Self-assessment opportunities during lessons to enable children to gain ownership of their learning and the progress they make The school council hold regular meetings and are involved in many aspects of school life, including school improvement, purchasing resources and the recruitment of staff Whole school rewards and behaviour systems Clear labelling of class resources School buddy system including playtime buddies and friendship stops Techniques such as 'talk partners' and 'peer support' are employed to promote self-help skills and independence The schools uses 'Jigsaw' to further promote these skills Learning support assistants facilitate independent learning and self-help skills through modelling and guiding children professional advice with the aim of fostering increased independence Communication aids, adapted ICT etc. Where children are unable to 'vocalise' their needs our trained learning support assistants are able to interpret nonverbal communication from the child to assess and respond to their needs
+5. Self-neip skills and independence Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision Î Classrooms all have curriculum linked 'working walls' which are regularly updated allowing children to foster independence in their learning The school has a set of 'values' and a positive behaviour policy focusing on be safe, be ready and be respectful.
+Independent work opportunities including self-challenge Self-assessment opportunities during lessons to enable children to gain ownership of their learning and the progress they make The school council hold regular meetings and are involved in many aspects of school life, including school improvement, purchasing resources Whole school rewards and behaviour systems Clear labelling of class resources School buddy system including playtime buddies and friendship stops Techniques such as 'talk partners' and 'peer support' are employed to promote self-help skills and independence The schools uses 'Jigsaw' to further promote these skills Lessons are scaffolded for independence Prefect duties for year 6 pupils Learning support assistants facilitate independent learning and self-help skills through modelling and guiding children Subject ambassadors (eg Science) Intimate care plans following professional advice with the aim of fostering increased independence Communication aids, adapted ICT etc. Where children are unable to 'vocalise' their needs our trained learning support assistants are able to interpret nonverbal communication from the child to assess and respond to their needs o.
+Health, wellbeing and emotional support A LPG L G L G L G L G L G L G L G L G L G Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP Probus School is a Trauma informed school with two practitioners including the SENDCo Probus school uses 'Jigsaw' a mindful approach to PSHE There is a buddy system in the school for example year 6 pupils accompany Reception pupils during school dinners in the spring term Risk assessments are carried out for both in and out of school activities The SENDCo coordinates provision for children with wellbeing, emotional, physical and mental health needs Outdoor learning for wellbeing Wild tribe school Participation in national events such as odd socks day.
+'Motor co-ordination' club to target children with coordination difficulties Support for issues such as bereavement and behavioural difficulties is available from our Parent Support Advisor Small group mentoring Counselling services from parent support advisor 1:1 mentoring Additional needs meetings (TA, Early support, Annual reviews etc.) are attended and supported by a range of external agencies including school nurse and other health professionals Resources and assessments relevant to pupils such as motional Children with specific medical conditions have individualised health care plans In addition to the above, additional support and guidance can be drawn on from agencies such as Medical teams Educational Psychologists SEN Support (such as Cognition and learning, SALT) Parent Support Service CAMHS Penhaligon's friends Aspire Inclusion Team